NicolasKargruber/Pomodorini/README.md

+# 🆙 Pomodorini v0.4.1 🆙
-## 🍅 Pomodorini 🍅 - The Hyperfocus Breaker
+### 🍅 Pomodorini 🍅 - The Hyperfocus Breaker

-**A Swift app to help manage focus and avoid the hyperfocus trap, designed for people with ADHD. 🌱**
+A Swift app promoting Time Awareness using a semi-flexible approach—perfect for people with ADHD. 🌱

----
+- Why the diminutive?
+Because they're smaller than real tomatoes! 🧐
+- Why the plural?
+Because we’ll grow many! 🍅🍅🍅

 ### 🧠 Why Pomodorini?
-Balancing focus and breaks is essential for productivity and healthier habits.
+Many fellow ADHD friends struggle with Time Blindness, Hyperfocus, or Task Switching, making it harder to stay productive—especially for complex projects.
+Maintaining a balance between focus and breaks is essential for both productivity and well-being.

----

-### 🚀 Key Features
+### 🚀 Features
-- Grow virtual "Pomodorini" (tomatoes) as you work. 🍅💦
+- Grow virtual Pomodorini as you work. 🍅💦
-- Take study breaks and let your Pomodorino-Plants thrive. 🌱
+- Train time awareness with mindful breaks and let your Pomodorino thrive. 🌱
-- Balance work and rest for better focus. ⚖️
+- Ease task transitions and improve workflow. 🌈
-- Break the hyperfocus cycle and recharge. ✂️
+- Break the hyperfocus cycle to prevent burnout. ✂️

----
+- Enjoy stimulating breaks that refresh your mind. 🎢 ⏰
+- Maintain a healthy work-rest balance for sustained focus. ⚖️

-**Find your flow, grow your focus, and break free from hyperfocus! 🍅🕒**
+### ➡️ Find your ideal flow, grow your own Pomodorino, and break free from hyperfocus! 🍅🕒 ⬅️